KoilCode/test/README.md

-# DISCALIMER: THIS REPOSITORY DOES NOT BELONG TO ME, IT BELONGS TO
+# DISCALIMER: THIS REPOSITORY DOES NOT BELONG TO ME, IT BELONGS TO "ITZTIVA"!
+THIS IS JUST FORK FOR INSPIRATION FOR ANOTHER PROJECT.
 # Fortnite Builds Archive
 All Archived Fortnite Builds currently, I am not the owner of any of these and I just got bored so I made this.
 Towards the bottom of the page will be credits to all the people where I have got these links from.
 I do not take credit for any of these links and All of the files used go towards their respective owners and I do not profit of this.